WolfGangS/hifiUiManager/README.md

 }
 ```

-The script will queery the url the user puts in, so taht is the one that needs to return the json.
+The script will queery the url the user puts in, so that is the one that needs to return the json.

-example: http://wlf.io/repo/  is the repo i have created.
+example: http://wlf.io/repo/  is the repo I have created.
 I place the script to return my repo json, in http://wlf.io/repo/index.php

-Due to the way that this has to be laoded you need to handle CORS with the "Access-Control-Allow-Origin" header.
+Due to the way that this has to be loaded you need to handle CORS with the "Access-Control-Allow-Origin" header.

 For users that download this manager, you need to allow "file://" if they are running it from the hosted github instance, you will need to allow "https://wolfgangs.github.io"